paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-071-licenses-and-certificates-of-registry.md

 | 7102 | 46:242 46:1132(a) |

 Section 7102 requires that any individual issued a license or certificate of registry allowing the individual to be engaged on a documented vessel must be a U.S. citizen.

+#### Amendments
+2025—Pub.
+L. 119–60 inserted “or noncitizen nationality” after “Citizenship” in section catchline and “or noncitizen nationals (as such term is described in section 308 of the Immigration and Nationality Act ([8 U.S.C.
+1408](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1408&num=0&edition=prelim)))” after “citizens” in text.

 <a id="section-7103"></a>